daz4126/Nanny-State/README.md

 1) It renders the initial view based on the intial state provided as an argument (as we saw in the Hello World example).
 2) It also returns an update function that is the only way to update the state.

-To be able to use the update function, we need to assign it to a variable when we call the `Nanny` function.
+To be able to use the `update function`, we need to assign it to a variable when we call the `Nanny` function.
 We usually call it `update` but it can be called anything you like:

 ```
-const update = Nanny(state,view)
+const update = Nanny(State)
 ```

 The `update` function can now be used to update the state.
 NANNY STATE will then re-render the view using lit-html, which only updates the parts of the view that have actually changed.
 This makes re-rendering after a state update blazingly fast.